 On July 26, 1947, U.S. President Harry S. Truman signed the National Security Act of 1947 into law.
 The National Security Act of 1947 mandated a major reorganization of the foreign policy and military establishments of the U.S. Government.
 The act created many of the institutions that Presidents found useful when formulating and implementing foreign policy, including the National Security Council.
 As July 26, 2017, marks the 70th anniversary of the signing of this historic document Divergent Options is holding a writing contest.

-Using our options paper template, in 1,000 words or less, provide your options for how the National Security Act of 1947, or portions thereof, could be re-written to address better the threats, challenges, and opportunities the U.S. faces in the ever-changing national security environment.
+Using our Options Paper template or Assessment Paper template, in 1,000 words or less, provide your assessment or options for how the National Security Act of 1947, or portions thereof, could be re-written to address better the threats, challenges, and opportunities the U.S. faces in the ever-changing national security environment.